LedgerProject/zen-web-ext/README.md

 ## Build the web extension

-In order to build a development version of the web extension, and save it to your Downloads directory, do the following:
+In order to build a development version of the web extension, clone this repo (or save it to your Downloads directory) and do the following:

 ### Build environment